- LSAT PREP

 If you are preparing to take the LSAT-Flex, click here for a comprehensive list of Frequently Asked Questions

 The LSAT is divided into 6 sections: 2 sections of Logical Reasoning questions, 1 section of Reading Comprehension questions, 1 section of Analytical Reasoning questions, 1 experimental section, and 1 Writing Sample.
 Each of the first 5 sections is made up of multiple choice questions.
 You are given 35 minutes to complete each section.
 The Reading Comprehension, Analytical Reasoning, and Logical Reasoning sections are each scored.

 The Analytical Reasoning section, commonly referred to as the "logic games" section, evaluates your ability to take a set of facts and use deductive reasoning to make inferences.
 The Analytical Reasoning Section contains four "games."
-Each game starts with a "scenario", followed by 3 to 6 "constraints".
+Each game starts with a "scenario," followed by 3 to 6 "constraints."
 Each game has 5-7 questions for a total of about 22-23 questions.
-There are three basic types of logic games: ordering, assignment, and grouping.
+There are four basic types of logic games: ordering, matching, grouping, and mixed sets.
 However, within each game type there are variations.